 Additionally, the city is home to Western Michigan University (WMU), with four campuses in Kalamazoo.
 This school is on of the 50 largest universities in the nation, and one of its top 100 public universities.
 WMU is also home to the International Congress on Medieval Studies, held each year in May.
 This event brings 3,000 professors and students from around the globe to present and discuss topics related to the Middle Ages.

-The Blue Water service is financed primarily through funds made available by the Michigan State Department of Transportation.
+The Blue Water and Wolverine Service are financed primarily through funds made available by the Michigan State Department of Transportation.
 Amtrak provides both ticketing and help with baggage services at the Kalamazoo station, which is served by eight daily trains.